A. Application for Admission to the College

-9. Refunds: Application and Enrolment fees are non-refundable.
-Tuition fees and Charges: If the required notice is provided, pre-paid pro-rata fees will be refunded within three months.
+10. Refunds: Application and enrolment processing fees are non-refundable.
+Tuition Fees and Charges: If the required notice is provided, pre-paid pro-rata fees will be refunded within three months.
 For international students the refund policy is aligned with the CRICOS regulations.
 Information on this policy can be provided on request by MLC Admissions.

-14. Parents will be notified if the College alters fees.
-These Terms and Conditions may change from time to time and are available on myMLCfamily.
+15. Parents will be notified if the College alters fees.
+These Terms and Conditions may change from time to time and are available on myMLCfamily and the MLC website.

 F. Technology Access

 The College supports student access to electronic information resources and networked services to enhance learning opportunities.
 Communications on the network are often public in nature and general school rules for behaviour and communication apply.
 The network is provided for students to conduct research and to communicate with others as part of the educational program.
-Students are expected to act in a considerate and responsible manner and adhere to the ‘Agreement for Student use of Technology at MLC’ policy at all times.
+Students are expected to act in a considerate and responsible manner and for Prep - Year 12 students they must adhere to the ‘Agreement for Student use of Technology at MLC’ policy at all times.